apurv1205/HatefulTweets/README.md

 Tweets are labelled as either Racist, Sexist or Neither Racist or Sexist.

-Use your favourite tweet crawler and download the data and place the tweets in the folder 'tweet_data'.

 ## Requirements
 * Keras
 * Tensorflow or Theano (we experimented with theano)